KFC founder Colonel Sanders didn't achieve his remarkable rise to success until his 60s

-KFC’s recent ad campaign starred a cartoonish Colonel Sanders played by “Saturday Night Live” alumnus Darrell Hammond, but the fast-food icon was a real person who followed an unlikely path to creating a multibillion-dollar international company.
+KFC’s current ad campaign stars a cartoonish Colonel Sanders played by “Saturday Night Live” alumnus Darrell Hammond, but the fast-food icon was a real person who followed an unlikely path to creating a multibillion-dollar international company.

-The real Col. Sanders, who died on this day in 1980 at the age of 90, was an entrepreneur who didn’t become a professional chef until he was 40, didn’t franchise Kentucky Fried Chicken until he was 62, and didn’t become an icon until after he sold his company at 75.
+The real Col. Sanders was an entrepreneur who didn’t become a professional chef until he was 40, didn’t franchise Kentucky Fried Chicken until he was 62, and didn’t become an icon until after he sold his company at 75.

 According to a 1970 New Yorker profile by William Whitworth, as well as biographies from Bio and the University of Houston, here are the highlights of the Colonel’s remarkable rise to success.